 - The business comes under new ownership (there is no automatic right of transfer)

 - The business no longer meets the award criteria

-We will advertise the business name and contact details of award holders on the Blackpool Council website along with a photographic image.
+We will advertise the business name and address of award holders on the Blackpool Council website along with a photographic image.
 The information and

 Your establishment will only need to meet and implement each of the criteria which apply to your business.

-All information collected to administer and promote the Healthier Choices Award by Blackpool Council’s public health team will be treated as confidential, held and protected securely under the principles of the current data protection legislation.
+All information collected to administer and promote the Healthier Choices Award by Blackpool Council’s public health team will be treated as confidential.
+It will be held and protected securely under the principles of the current data protection legislation.
 No personal information will be shared with any third party organisation without your express permission, and will be retained for two years from the date of the award.

 General hygiene requirements

 Healthy eating requires food to be handled, stored, prepared, distributed, labelled and advertised in accordance with food law requirements.
 Therefore, only businesses that have demonstrated good standards of compliance with food laws are eligible to apply for an award.

 Food businesses that have received an award are granted permission to use all award images and may reproduce them for display at the premises or on any literature or promotional material used by the business.

 Under the provisions of the Consumer Protection from Unfair Trading Regulations 2008 it is an offence to falsely claim that the business or any product of the business has received an award or has been given approval or permission to use any of the award images when such approval or permission has not been given, or has been revoked.